gep13/gep13/input/blog/2019-speaking-tour.md

 Published: 12/01/2019
 Tags:
 - 2019
-- Talks
+- talks
-- Cake
+- cake
-- Chocolatey
+- chocolatey
-- Packer
+- packer
-- Terraform
+- terraform
-- Presentations
+- presentations
 ---

 Hot on the heels of the speaking tour that I did [this time last year](https://www.gep13.co.uk/blog/2018-speaking-tour), I have decided that I am going to do it all over again!
 I was approached by the organisers of the HaintonDotNet User Groups to see if I would be interested in doing my Cake talk at their User Groups in Newcastle and Middlesborough.
 I said that I would be, and off the back of that I was able to secure another talk at Sheffield again, and then on the way home, a stop at Glasgow.